 Ice cream by the Bosphorus, ferry rides, exploring the Grand Bazaar.

 Ruins such as Ephesus for older children, plus beaches for kids of all ages.
-Holiday spots like Kuşadası, Bodrum, Marmaris and Gökova (Akyaka) offer facilities, resorts, water parks and sports, with sights and less touristy coastline nearby.
+Holiday spots like Kuşadası, Bodrum, Marmaris and Akyaka offer plenty of sights, facilities, resorts, water parks and sports, with less touristy coastline nearby.

 Water sports and activities from tandem paragliding to sea kayaking over submerged ruins.
 With younger children, holiday towns like Kaş offer picturesque lanes and sandy beaches.

 The fantastical landscape of fairy chimneys (rock formations) and underground cities will thrill older children, as will cave accommodation.
-Outdoor activities include hikes, horse rides and hot-air ballooning.
+A safe, relaxing rural area with activities including horse riding, hot-air ballooning and walking.

 - İzmir & the North Aegean